m1nka/blog/_posts/2022-12-27-sync-joplin-notes-across-devices-for-free-via-oracle-cloud-s3-object-storage.markdown

    * Note down the bucket name.
 6. It's important to choose **Force path style** within Joplin settings when configuring S3 Object Storage with Oracle Cloud.

 That's it.
-Your final configuration within Joplin should like something like the screenshot above.
+Your final configuration within Joplin should look something like in the screenshot above.